-- 1 Go to the Dell Support website at support.dell.com and download the latest PowerVault NAS appliance software and all Dell Update Packages that correspond to your system. - For example, if you have a PowerVault NX300, download the NAS Appliance Software for NX300 in addition to all Dell Update packages for that system. - 2 Double-click the downloaded file and follow the wizard that guides you through the process. - NOTE: The PowerVault NAS Appliance Software only runs on corresponding PowerVault NX systems.
+- Go to support.dell.com and download the latest PowerVault NAS appliance software and all Dell Update Packages that correspond to your system.
+For example, if you have a PowerVault NX3300, download the NAS Appliance Software for NX3300 in addition to all Dell Update packages for that system. - 2.
+Double-click the downloaded file and follow the wizard that guides you through the process.

+MOTE: The PowerVault NAS Appliance Software only runs on corresponding PowerVault NX systems.

-Reinstalling the NAS Operating System
+Reinstalling The NAS Operating System